Clicky

 Thermaltake Contac Silent 12 review

-Thermaltake’s new Contac Silent 12 is one of those coolers which took attention of those people who want to build a system that will run cooler and can also provide some headroom for overclocking.
+Thermaltake’s new Contac Silent 12 is one of those coolers that grabbed the attention of those who wanted to build a system that will run cooler and can also provide some headroom for overclocking.
 The cooler also promises to be silent and perform well in every test as Thermaltake said on their site.
-As I have tested a lot of CPU cooler, I wanted to take a look at its performance and whether it can compete against some of the best CPU coolers out there on the market.
-Read the full review to find out if it’s worth your $25 or not.

 Thermaltake Contac Silent 12